davegay11/Trump-Tweets/README.md

 `data_cleaning.ipynb` contains the code relating to the cleaning of the tweets saved in the json file.
 It outputs a json and csv file in the `clean_data` directory, representing the final, cleaned data.

+`fields.txt` contains an ascii table describing each field in the cleaned data and what values it can take on.

 ## Licence

 This data is made available under the Public Domain Dedication and License version v1.0 whose full text can be found at http://opendatacommons.org/licenses/pddl/